Rebell-Leader/Rebell-Leader/README.md

-- 👋 Hi, I’m @Rebell-Leader
+- 👋 Hi, I’m
-- 👀 I am interested in machine learning, BCI, DYI and personalized digital medicine projects.
+- 👀 I am interested in
-- 🌱 I’m currently learning advanced python, machine learning, typescript and javascript.
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on Open Source projects in spheres of my interest.
 - 📫 How to reach me ...